About Turkish March

 FAQ

-Can I play Turkish March on a 12-hole AC ocarina?
+Can I play Turkish March on this page?

 Yes.
-This Turkish March page is set up for 12-hole AC ocarina and keeps the fingering chart, 2/4 phrase layout, and Eb note center easy to follow in one place.
+This Turkish March page keeps the fingering chart, 2/4 phrase layout, and Eb note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Turkish March?
+Should I use letter notes or numbered notes for Turkish March?

 Letter notes are usually the faster default for pulse-based practice, while numbered notes stay available whenever you want a more familiar number reference.